 Pearson’s correlations and p-values were calculated using the R cor.test function.
 To assess if ddPCR and CHEF values were significantly different, t-tests (two-tailed, unequal variance) were performed on the rDNA copy number of the six yeast strains for which we had three replicates each for the two methods.

-Relative read coverage-based rDNA copy number estimation

-C. elegans:

-Methods used as described in Thompson 2013 (24).
-Reads were demultiplexed from the NextSeq and FASTQ files were aligned to the unmasked WS235 genome with bowtie2/2.2.3 to generate .sam and .bam files (76, 77).
-Reads mapping to multiple locations were randomly assigned to one.
-A custom Perl script (24)was used to count the total number of mapped reads in the .bam, and the total number of reads mapping to the rDNA coordinates, using samtools/0.1.18 (78). rDNA coordinates (including rrn-3.56 and rrn-1.2) used for WS235 were ChrI 15060299-15071033.
-Copy number of rDNA was calculated by the ratio of these two counts, corrected for the length of the rDNA (7197bp) and the length of the genome (100286070bp), with the equation:

-(rDNA_counts*100286070)/(total_counts*7197) = rDNA copy number

-Each line of the bam, and thus each end of a paired end read, was counted independently.
-Read duplication removal was not used because the repetitive nature of the rDNA engenders a situation in which reads with identical starts and ends nevertheless represent true independently-generated reads and should not be removed.

-S. cerevisiae: Methods were modeled after (24) and adapted for the S. cerevisiae genome.
-FASTQ files were downloaded from SRA with wget and split into forward and reverse paired read files.
-SRR numbers are indicated in Table S6.
-For in-house sequencing, reads were split as above.
-Split, paired FASTQ files were aligned to the unmasked S. cerevisiae S288C R64 genome.
-A custom Perl script was used to count the total number of mapped reads and the total number of rDNA-mapping reads.

 Single copy region copy number estimation

-Twenty-nine 7.2kb regions of the C. elegans genome were selected for use in library quality control analysis (Table S4).
+Twenty-nine 7.2kb regions of the C. elegans genome were selected for use in library quality control analysis (Table S5).
 An original list of 32 regions was generated by extracting 7.2kb regions of non-masked sequence from the masked version of the C. elegans genome.
 One of the regions on this list was eliminated for multiple alignment.
 Another two were eliminated for absence in one or more of our wild isolates.
 The remaining 29 were analyzed for estimated copy number by read counting, in the same manner described above for rDNA copy number estimation.
 A custom Perl script counted how many reads aligned to each of the 29 regions.
-(Table S5).
+(Table S6).
 Copy number for each region was calculated by the ratio of reads aligning for that region to total aligned reads.